 - The School Nurse who works closely with us and can advise and assess any medical needs.
-If a care plan is required this would be done in conjunction with the Parent and school nurse and would be reviewed annually. - A Speech and Language therapist who works with children in school can offer advice as to whether your child would benefit from this support or assessment. - An Educational Psychologist may give advice or complete an assessment for a child.
+If a care plan is required this would be done in conjunction with the Parent and school nurse and would be reviewed annually. - A Speech and Language therapist who works with children in school can offer advice as to whether your child would benefit from this support or assessment. - An Educational Psychologist may give advice or complete an assessment for a child. - Outreach support from specialist schools.

-- Outreach support from specialist schools. - Our link High Schools SENCo who liaises to support successful transition to Year 7.
+Our link High Schools SENCo who liaises to support successful transition to Year 7.

-As Oswald Road Primary School we value the support and feedback from all our stakeholders.
-We are a Unicef Rights Respecting School with each class having a Rights Respecting Ambassador and we conduct various pupil voice activities throughout the year.
+At Oswald Road Primary School we value the support and feedback from all our stakeholders.
+We have a very active School Council and conduct pupil voice activities throughout the year.
 In addition, we have a thriving Parent and Teachers Association - 'Friends of Oswald Road School' who organise a range of fantastic family friendly fundraising events throughout the year, raising vital school funds.

 Parents and Carers may wish to join our PTA (FORS).
-If so, please contact oswaldptachair@gmail.com.
+If so, please contact Nina Jones at oswaldptachair@gmail.com.

-If you would value some support/advice from other Parents of children with additional needs we have our SEND Parent Forum which takes place on a termly basis.
+If you would value some support/advice from other Parents of children with additional needs we have our SEND Parent Forum Group which meets on a termly basis.
 Please contact the school office for further information and meeting dates.
-In addition, a SEND termly newsletter is distributed to all Parents / Carers providing further information and advice regarding activities and events both in school and the local community.
 If you would like advice from professionals outside school you may find the following numbers and websites useful: